emutelab/emutelab/_posts/2020-06-16-Semaworkshop.md

 Sema will be officially launched just before the start of the workshop, so you will be one of the first users to test this new technology and design your own live coding languages for machine learning in music.

 There is no previous experience required to participate in this Sema workshop.
-Although some JaveScript knowledge is good, you don’t need to be a skilled programmer or understand the basics of machine learning or AI.
+Although you do not need any machine learning expertise, you will benefit from beginner-level JavaScript programming skills.
 You don’t even have to be an experienced musician.
-This workshop will introduce the basic concepts of musical live coding with AI at your level, and get people up to speed in using Sema and creating their own live coding languages.
+This workshop will introduce the basic concepts of musical live coding with AI, and get people up to speed in using Sema and creating their own live coding languages.
 We are hoping that workshop participants will contribute in a user-study that will help us to develop the system further.

 We will run a flipped-learning workshop where we release introductory tutorial videos each day and workshop participants study them in their own time.
 We then have a synchronous Zoom Q&A workshop session at 3pm every day.